Vocelia/Vocelia/README.md

 ![Vocelia's Profile Views Counter](https://komarev.com/ghpvc/?username=vocelia&label=Profile%20views&color=0e75b6&style=flat)

 <p align="center">
-With paint and brush, I compose,
+With paint and brush, I compose,<br/>
-Poems filling the canvas, I suppose.
+Poems filling the canvas, I suppose.<br/>
-With keyboard and mouse, I code,
+With keyboard and mouse, I code,<br/>
 Programs obscuring the real world, I note.

-But with C, I craft the unseen,
+But with C, I craft the unseen,<br/>
-Building systems to run like a machine.
+Building systems to run like a machine.<br/>
-Low-level control, a language so pure,
+Low-level control, a language so pure,<br/>
 A world of possibilities, and much more.

-For each line I write, a new creation blooms, Functions and pointers, my ultimate boons.
+For each line I write, a new creation blooms,<br/>
+Functions and pointers, my ultimate boons.<br/>
-In this world of code, I hide underneath my cloak,
+In this world of code, I hide underneath my cloak,<br/>
 In pursuit of shaping the unseen with every keystroke.
 </p>